dd9jn/rfc4880bis/crypto-refresh.md

 OpenPGP is highly parameterized, and consequently there are a number of considerations for allocating parameters for extensions.

 This section describes the updated IANA registration policies.
-Most of the registries listed below have been moved the SPECIFICATION REQUIRED registration policy, see {{RFC8126}}.
+Aside from the few registries identified in {{rfc-required-registries}}, the registries have all been moved the SPECIFICATION REQUIRED registration policy, see {{RFC8126}}.
 This policy means that review and approval by a designated expert is required, and that the values and their meanings must be documented in a permanent and readily available public specification, in sufficient detail so that interoperability between independent implementations is possible.
 The designated expert will determine whether the new code points retain the security properties that are expected by the base implementation and that these new code points do not cause interoperability issues with existing implementations other than not producing or consuming these new code points.
 Code point proposals that fail to meet these criteria should instead be proposed as work items for the OpenPGP working group or its successor.

 The designated expert should also consider {{meta-considerations-for-expansion}} when reviewing proposed additions to any OpenPGP registry.

+## Registries that are RFC REQUIRED {#rfc-required-registries}

+The following registries use the RFC REQUIRED registration policy, as described in RFC 8126:

+- Packet Type registry ({{packet-type-registry}})
+- Key and Signature Versions registry ({{signed-packet-versions-registry}})
+- Encrypted Message Packet Versions registry ({{encrypted-packet-versions-registry}})

+## Registries to be Removed {#removed-registries}

+The current IANA OpenPGP registries include an empty registry called "New Packet Versions".
+That registry has never been used, and it is unclear how it would be used.
+That registry should be removed; new versions of the relevant packets should be registered in the registries defined by {{signed-packet-versions-registry}} and {{encrypted-packet-versions-registry}}.

 ## String-to-Key Specifier Types